Table of Contents

 Issues with low employee engagement and happiness at work continue to plague organizations of all sizes worldwide.
 Gallup reports that 51% of workers are actively researching or looking for new roles, with stalled job markets the only barrier to more of them moving to new employers.

-Furthermore, managers continue to feed the retention and engagement problem, with only 35% of employees reporting that their managers provide recognition for good work, 20% stating that they get weekly feedback and only 30% reporting that their manager builds a collaborative team.
+Furthermore, managers continue to exacerbate the retention and engagement problem, with only 35% of employees reporting that their managers provide recognition for good work, 20% stating they receive weekly feedback, and only 30% reporting that their manager builds a collaborative team.
 Unfortunately, their managers perceive that they are delivering on those behaviors at much higher levels.

 The other core reason for worker dissatisfaction is the lack of development and mobility.
 One study found that 67% of workers would stay in a job they hated if they had internal opportunities to gain new skills and advance quickly.

 Given the increasing workforce diversification driven by birth rates and legal immigration, efforts to support the new reality are struggling as diversity, equity, and inclusion (DE&I) programs and practices are under fire.
-The pressure to limit and abandon these is expanding, from recent court decisions to outside conservative activists and the expected changes from the incoming (U.S.) administration pressuring U.S. employers to back off this.
-The issue arises with managing those challenges while simultaneously attracting and supporting the minority populations rapidly becoming a more substantial portion of the workforce.
+The pressure to limit and abandon these is expanding, from recent court decisions to outside conservative activists and the expected changes from the incoming (U.S.) administration, pressuring U.S. employers to back off on this.
+The issue arises from managing those challenges while simultaneously attracting and supporting minority populations, which are rapidly becoming a larger share of the workforce.

 2025 HR priorities for planning and consideration

-The key element of any planning is first determining the direction that the business is taking and then looking at the external trends and status of the internal capabilities that might support or restrict the organization’s ability to achieve its stated goals.
+The key element of any planning is first determining the direction the business is taking, and then assessing external trends and the status of internal capabilities that might support or constrain the organization’s ability to achieve its stated goals.
 This force-field, SWOT, or similar analysis leverages insights from internal and external sources.
 The HR leadership then conducts and facilitates the development of HR priorities with top executives and strategic planners.

 Based on research and leading practices, Wowledge identified the practices and priorities that impact the challenges reviewed and explained above.
-Given the global and domestic challenges facing businesses in the coming year, these represent opportunities and potential selections based on an organization’s particular needs relative to their business goals.
+Given the global and domestic challenges facing businesses in the coming year, these represent opportunities and potential solutions tailored to an organization’s particular needs relative to its business goals.
 While some may seem fundamental, the data tells a story of widespread tactical insufficiencies in many organizations.

 1. Grow and nurture the existing talent